keithalewis/fms_sqlite/README.md

 opaque type provide an `operator sqlite_xxx*()` that allows the C++ class to be used with any sqlite C API function.
-The `fms_sqlite` library does not wrap every function in the C API, but it makes it easy to use any C API function from C++.
+The `fms_sqlite` library does not wrap every function in the C API, but it makes it easy to call any C API function from C++.

 ### `sqlite3*`